Information about the Southeast Asia Botanic Garden (SEABG) Network is available here.

 BGCI works with botanic gardens, community groups and other plant conservation organizations in Southeast Asia on projects in conservation and supporting livelihoods.
 This biodiversity rich region has many botanic gardens and conservation research organizations which act as centres of ex-situ collections as well as enriching visitor experiences.

 Much of BGCI’s work within the region is through the Southeast Asia Botanic Garden (SEABG) Network.
 The network acknowledges, supports and promotes the work of botanic gardens in the region.
-In 2016 BGCI appointed a network coordinator, based in Taiwan, to support the network and facilitate collaboration between botanic gardens in the region.
+In 2016 BGCI appointed a network coordinator to support the network and facilitate collaboration between botanic gardens in the region.

 In southern Cambodia, at Bokor National Park, between 2008 and 2010, we helped the villagers of O Toch enhance their livelihoods, pilot forest restoration and conserve rare non-timber forest project (NTFP) species.